byt3n33dl3/CrackMacExpo/README.md

 # Lastly, run a built launcher on your target(s)
 ```

-**Warning:** Because payloads are created unique to the target system (automatically by the server), the server must be running when any bot connects for the first time.
+**Warning:** Because payloads are created unique to the target system ( Automatically by the server ), the server must be running when any bot connects for the first time.

 ### Advanced users